HunsakerConsulting/DataCollectionGUI/README.md

 # DataCollectionGUI
-Data Collection GUI app based on wxPython
+Data Collection GUI app based on wxPython and sqlite3